tetyanaloskutova/remote-works/docs/integrations/elasticsearch.rst

     $ python manage.py search_index --rebuild

-By default all indexed objects (products, users, orders) are reindexed every time they are changed.
+By default all indexed objects (products, users, tasks) are reindexed every time they are changed.

 Search integration architecture